 The officer brings me back to my table and tells her “this guy is done here tonight.
 Take him away from here.”

 She was mortified.
 And turned to me and said “IF YOU EVER get in a fight again, we’re through.”

 I never got in another fight.
 I held my tongue many many times!
 We lived a wonderful life together.

 You were honored with a ceremony at the French embassy in 2015 and that had a cathartic effect on you.

 About 3 years ago, myself and others from the Army Air Corps were selected for a special honor from the French Government.
-I even personally got a phone call from the French Minister of Defense himself.
+I even personally got a phone call from the secretary of the French Minister of Defense.
 They invited us down to the French embassy.
-I went down there with about 20 of my family members.
+I went down there with about 5 of my family members.
 There was about 20 other veterans.
-They went one my one giving us the medals and I was awarded the Legion of Honor.
+They went one by one giving us the medals and I was awarded the Legion of Honor.

 So….luck….it’s pretty important in life?

 Very important.
 I could have died on any one of those missions….I could have married the wrong person…..I have lived a very lucky life.
 Three great kids.
 I had a great company and I was able to operate the St. Vincent De Paul Society for many many years and to this day am involved in the Prison ministry.
 I have been very blessed.